brimdata/zed/docs/language/overview.md

 -2
 ```

+Note that if the expression has side effects,
+as with [aggregate function calls](#610-aggregate-function-calls), only the selected expression
+will be evaluated.

 ### 6.9 Function Calls

-Functions perform stateless transformations of their input value to their
+[Functions](functions/README.md) perform stateless transformations of their input value to their
 return value and utilize call-by value semantics with positional and unnamed
 arguments.
 Some functions take a variable number of arguments.

-> The only available functions are built-in but user-defined functions and
+> The only functions currently available are built-in, but user-defined functions and
 > library package management will be added to the Zed language soon.

 For example,